Chicken Breeds

 Avian Influenza Current Information

-We have a blog page devoted to the current regulations relating to Avian Influenza which had raised its head again in the winters of 2020/21 and 2021/22 in the UK.
+We have a blog page devoted to the current regulations relating to Avian Influenza which had raised its head again in the winters of 2020/2023 in the UK.
 Make sure you are up to date with what you MUST do to comply with the current laws.
 There are unlimited fines and probably imprisonment for those not heeding the requirements.
-There are currently no housing restrictions in place BUT it is always wise to be prepared so building a confinement area that is big enough for the birds to be happy will stand you in good stead should an avian lockdown be forced.
-It might not happen every winter but if it does then this forward planning will allow you to feel quite smug and prepared.

 How to get notified of new stock